-Twenty one years ago, Graeme Dingle and Jo-anne Wilkinson had a vision to improve New Zealand’s negative youth statistics.
+Over twenty years ago, Sir Graeme Dingle and Jo-anne Wilkinson, Lady Dingle had a vision to improve New Zealand’s negative youth statistics.

 Together they continue to be relentless campaigners, supporters, fundraisers and champions of the charity’s quest to help young New Zealanders achieve their potential.

-Graeme has dedicated 45 years of his life to improving outcomes for New Zealand’s young people.
+Sir Graeme has dedicated over 45 years of his life to improving outcomes for New Zealand’s young people.
 Alongside his partner and co-founder Jo-anne Wilkinson, he pledged to dedicate his life to positively impact on New Zealand’s negative youth statistics.
-A humanitarian and philanthropist with a passion for mountaineering and adventure sport, Graeme is one of the world's leading outdoor adventurers.
+An humanitarian and philanthropist with a passion for mountaineering and adventure sport, Sir Graeme is one of the world's leading outdoor adventurers.

 With more than 50 years’ experience in outdoor activities, he has achieved more than 200 mountaineering and adventuring ‘firsts’ throughout the world including the first ascent of all classic European north faces in one season; an incredible 1100 km sea, mountain and river traverse from the South Island to Auckland with six convicted violent offenders; and a two-stage epic 28,000 kilometre circuit of the Arctic.
 He also has several Antarctic expeditions to his credit which explored new territory and ascended several unclimbed mountains.

-Graeme’s many accolades include an MBE for services to outdoor pursuits, an "Officer of the New Zealand Order of Merit" (ONZM) award for his services to youth, the "Award of New Zealand" for services to Sport & Recreation and a Deloitte Top 200 Visionary Leader Award.
+Sir Graeme’s many accolades include an MBE for services to outdoor pursuits, an ONZM in 2005 for his services to youth, the "Award of New Zealand" for services to Sport & Recreation and a Deloitte Top 200 Visionary Leader Award.

 Jo-anne Wilkinson MNZM, LlB